modelstar-labs/docs/docs/tutorials/churn-prediction-inside-snowflake/index.md

 ### Install Modelstar

 Modelstar is an open source command line tool.
-Follow [Step #1-3 in Quickstart page](https://modelstar.io/docs/quickstart/) to install it.
+Follow [Step #1-3 in Quickstart page](https://modelstar.io/docs/quickstart/) to install it and initialize your session.

 ### Register the AutoML binary classification algorithm